dotnet/runtime/src/tools/illink/docs/design/reflection-flow.md

 ## Analyzing calls to potentially unfriendly methods

 The most interesting category to discuss are the "potentially unfriendly" methods: reasoning about a parameter to a method call requires being able to trace the value of the parameter through the method body.
-ILLinker is currently capable of doing this in a limited way.
+ILLink is currently capable of doing this in a limited way.
 We'll be expanding this functionality further so that it can cover patterns like:

 ```csharp
 Type t;